 During the year ended December 31, 1996, the Company's board of directors adopted the Nu Skin Enterprises, Inc., 1996 Stock Incentive Plan (the "1996 Stock Incentive Plan").
-In April 2006, the Company's Board of Directors approved the Nu Skin Enterprises, Inc. 2006 Stock Incentive Plan (the "2006 Stock Incentive Plan was approved by the Company's stockholders at the Company's 2006 Annual Meeting of Stockholders held in May of 2006.
+In April 2006, the Company's Board of Directors approved the Nu Skin Enterprises, Inc. 2006 Stock Incentive Plan (the "2006 Stock Incentive Plan").
+This plan was approved by the Company's stockholders at the Company's 2006 Annual Meeting of Stockholders held in May of 2006.
 The 1996 Stock Incentive Plan and the 2006 Stock Incentive Plan provide for granting of stock awards and options to purchase common stock to executives, other employees, independent consultants and directors of the Company and its Subsidiaries.
 Options granted under the equity incentive plans are generally non-qualified stock options, but the plans permit some options granted to qualify as "incentive stock options" under the U.S. Internal Revenue Code.
 The exercise price of a stock option generally is equal to the fair market value of the Company's common stock on the option grant date.
 The contractual term of options granted since 1996 is generally ten years.
 However, for options granted beginning in the second quarter of 2006, the contractual term has been shortened to seven years.
 Currently, all shares issued upon the exercise of options are from the Company's treasury shares.
 With the adoption of the 2006 Stock Incentive Plan, no further grants will be made under the 1996 Stock Incentive Plan.
 Under the 2006 Stock Incentive Plan 6.0 million shares were authorized for issuance.

 In the fourth quarter of 2007, the compensation committee of the board of directors approved the grant of performance stock options to certain senior level executives.
 Vesting for the options is performance based, with the options vesting in two installments if the Company's earnings per share equal or exceed the two established performance levels, measured in terms of diluted earnings per share.
-Fifty percent of the options will vest upon earnings per share meeting or exceeding the first performance level and fifty percent of the options will vest upon earnings per share meeting or exceeding the second performance level.
-If the performance levels have not been met on or prior to the 2nd business day following the filing of the Company's Annual Report on Form 10-K for the year ended December 31, 2012, then any unvested options shall terminate at such time.
+Fifty percent of the options will vest upon earnings per share meeting or exceeding the first performance level and fifty percent of the options will vest upon earnings per share meeting or exceeding the second performance levels have not been met on or prior to the 2nd business day following the filing of the Company's Annual Report on Form 10-K for the year ended December 31, 2012, then any unvested options shall terminate at such time.
 As of December 31, 2009, fifty percent of the performance levels were met, which resulted in compensation expense of \$3.8 million.

-The fair value of stock option awards was estimated using the Black-Scholes option-pricing model with the following assumptions and weighted-average fair values as follows:
+The fair value of stock option awards was estimated using the Black-Scholes option-pricing model with the following assumptions and weightedaverage fair values as follows:

-Dece ember 31,
+December 31,

 Stock Options: 2007 2008 2009

-Weighted average grant date fair value of grants Risk-free interest rate(1) Dividend yield(2) Expected volatility(3) Expected life in months(4) \$ 5.51 3.8% 2.5% 40.4% 59 months \$ 4.69 3.0% 2.6% 36.1% 58 months \$ 2.84 2.3% 3.2% 40.7% 69 months
+Weighted average grant date fair value of grants Risk-free interest \$ 5.51 \$ 4.69 \$ 2.84

+rate (1) Dividend 3.8% 3.0% 2.3%

+yield (2) 2.5% 2.6% 3.2%

+Expected volatility (3) 40.4% 36.1% 40.7%

+Expected life in months (4) 59 months 58 months 69 months